aesara-devs/aesara/doc/extending/other_ops.rst

 helper code.
 Doing this also allows to enable/disable OpenMP globally or per op for fine-grained control.

-Your Op needs to inherit from ``aesara.graph.op.OpenMPOp``.
+Your Op needs to inherit from ``aesara.link.c.op.OpenMPOp``.
 If it overrides the ``__init__()`` method, it must have an ``openmp=None`` parameter and must call ``super(MyOpClass, self).__init__(openmp=openmp)``.